-The behavior of the lift and drag coefficients of spheres translating close to a wall was investigated by Zeng et al. (2009) at moderate Reynolds numbers covering the steady regimes (Re < 300).
-Force coefficients for spheres are defined in the standard way through $F = C_F \cdot \frac{1}{2} \rho U^2 \cdot \frac{\pi}{4} D^2$, where F is the corresponding force and ρ the fluid density.
+The behaviour of the lift and drag coefficients of spheres translating close to a wall was investigated by Zeng et al. (2009) at moderate Reynolds numbers covering the steady regimes (Re < 300).
+Force coefficients for spheres are defined in the standard way though $F = C_F \cdot \frac{1}{2} \rho U^2 \cdot \frac{\pi}{4} D^2$, where F is the corresponding force and ρ the fluid density.
 These force coefficients, as a function of Reynolds number and gap ratio, are summarized in Figure 9 for the case of pure translation, as predicted by Zeng et al. (2009) and others.
-The isolated sphere drag variation, together with predictions of lubrication theory, is also provided for comparison.
+The isolated sphere drag variation, together with predictions of lubrication theory, are also provided for comparison.
 Orders-of-magnitude changes in both the drag and lift coefficients are observed as the Reynolds number and gap ratio are varied, the latter showing the profound effect of the wall.
-Note that the lift remains finite for all parameter
+Note that the lift remains finite for all parameter values, whereas the drag diverges logarithmically and as Re^{-1} for vanishing gap size and Reynolds number, respectively.